I call Upon You, Oh Crone so wise~

 And Aid me on the most magickal quest.

-In the earliest societies that revered the Moon as the Goddess, the third dark phase was personified as the Dark Goddess---wise, mysterious, and compassionate.
+In the earliest societies that revered the Moon as the Goddess, the third dark phase was personified as the Dark Goddess---wise, mysterious, sometimes stern, yet can be compassionate.
 The story of the Dark Goddess begins thousands of years ago in a time before recorded history, when the Moon was worshiped as a primary feminine divinity.
 The Dark Moon Goddess was loved and honored, and they accepted Her wisdom and Her mystery teachings of the dark.
 In her wisdom, which arises from experience, she encompasses the season of Winter and the underworld.
 Grounded in Her inner strength, the Dark Moon Goddess is filled with compassion and understanding.
 The Crone is the Sorrowing Mother who dispenses justice with both love and sadness.
 The Crone knows the laws must be upheld, but this does not keep Her from feeling sorrow when the verdict appears harsh to us.
 Injustice and imbalance, whatever forms, are detested by Her.
 We may not understand or see the balancing of life’s scales, but the Crone never rests until those scales are balanced.

 She rules over the magickal arts, secret knowledge, and oracles.
 Her animal totems are those which live below the earth such as snakes, serpents, dragons; bird of the night which are the Owls; ravens, crows and horses.